Aspira Women’s Health (NASDAQ:AWH) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research note issued to investors on Tuesday.
+StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research note released on Monday.
 The firm issued a sell rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Rating) last issued its quarterly earnings data on Wednesday, March 22nd.
-The company reported ($0.60) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.90) by $0.30.
-Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
-The company had revenue of $2.15 million for the quarter, compared to the consensus estimate of $2.40 million.
-Equities analysts predict that Aspira Women’s Health will post -2.04 earnings per share for the current fiscal year.
+Aspira Women’s Health (NASDAQ:AWH – Get Rating) last issued its earnings results on Wednesday, March 22nd.
+The company reported ($0.60) EPS for the quarter, topping the consensus estimate of ($0.90) by $0.30.
+Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
+The business had revenue of $2.15 million during the quarter, compared to the consensus estimate of $2.40 million.
+As a group, equities research analysts predict that Aspira Women’s Health will post -2.04 earnings per share for the current year.

 About Aspira Women’s Health